 At Albert College, every student, from Pre-Kindergarten - Grade 12 experiences all 5 of the 'A’s that are integral to an AC education.
 Academics is, of course our primary focus, but all students participate in Arts, Athletics, Active Citizenship and Adventure programming.
 We strive to inspire excellence in all 5 of the 'A’s, ensuring students develop into well-rounded global citizens within our close family environment.
 Our students leave as as confident and courageous graduates ready for post-secondary education.

 - Over 160 years of experience

 - Inclusive, welcoming and supportive family environment

-- 100% of graduates are attending post-secondary schools
+- 100% of graduates are accepted to post-secondary school

 - English as a Second Language (ESL) Summer School offered